 The lack of digital connectivity among older adults is a public health and social justice crisis.
 For the first time, we can understand the scope of its impact on our country.

-The Aging Connected report first time quantifies the size and degree of the digital isolation crisis among seniors in the United States.
+The Aging Connected report for the first time quantifies the size and degree of the digital isolation crisis among seniors in the United States.

 Nearly 22 million (42%) of American seniors lack wireline broadband access at home.